A uniform square plate \(ABCD\) has a mass of \(10\) kg.

 3. | \(\frac{3L}{4}\) | 4. | \(\frac{L}{3}\) |

-Five uniform circular plates, each of diameter \(D\) and mass \(m\), are laid out as shown in the figure.
+Five uniform circular plates, each of diameter \(D\) and mass \(m,\) are laid out in a pattern shown.
 Using the origin shown, the \(y\text-\text{coordinate}\) of the centre of mass of the ''five–plate'' system will be:

 1. | \(\frac{2D}{5}\) | 2. | \(\frac{4D}{5}\) |